 - Achieves beauty and harmony suited to our individual self.

-Meditation.
 We close our eyes, sit calmly and focus on the point between our eyebrows.
-This is the ajna or intellectual centre.
-Our breathing is normal.
-We allow all thoughts to come and go without disturbing us.
+This is the ajna or intellectual centre or the 3rd eye space.
+Keeping our breathing normal, we allow all thoughts to come and go without disturbing us.
+We observe them without judging.

 As Swami Satchidananda said, “You can’t control the waves, but you can learn to surf!”
 Research has shown that meditation increases the feel-good hormone, endorphins, and decreases the stress hormone, cortisol, leading to better health.

-Chanting.
-The word Om, made up of three Sanskrit letters aa, au, and ma, combined together makes the sound Aum or Om.
+The word Om, made up of three Sanskrit letters A, U, and M, combined together makes the sound Aum or Om.
 During yoga, we chant this word for it is the primal sound which helps us connect with the deepness within.
 As we continue with this chanting, we reach a state of self-realisation and bliss.
 If we close our eyes and continue to repeat this word while breathing consciously, we also reach an altered state where mundane things cease to exist and, therefore, lose their power to throw us off-balance.

 Take a moment